0chain/blobber/README.md

 ```
 ./zbox sp-lock --blobber_id $BLOBBER_ID --tokens 1
 ```
-Note: At least have 1 ZCN token balance in your wallet before locking tokens into stake pool.To know how to get tokens check [Get Tokens](https://github.com/0chain/zwalletcli#getting-tokens-with-faucet-smart-contract---faucet).
+Note: At least have 1 ZCN token balance in your wallet before locking tokens into stake pool.

 Still facing any issues refer to troubleshooting section [here](#troubleshooting).